aws-amplify/docs/src/pages/console/storage/file-browser.md

 We've provided several shortcuts to test your files in your code.

 ### Copy S3 key
-You can copy your file's S3 key either by
+You can copy your file's S3 key either by:
 - Selecting **Actions**, and then **Copy S3 key**
 - Selecting the copy icon next to your S3 key in the right-hand inspector panel